ignaciotcrespo/hadouken-AR/README.md

 The authors of these libraries did a great job using tensorflow and mediapipe.
 To get deeper in the techniques used in this AR experiment, take some minutes to visit the links described below.
 I enjoyed reading it.

+## UPDATE 14/Nov/2020

+Added face detection to draw fire in the eyes when the fluids simulation is active in the hand.
+To enable it check the "Eyes" setting in the menu.
+The render will be slower because hands and face detection will work together.

 ### Some video samples:

 #### Using hands detection engine 2